Raudius/files_scripts/docs/Functions.md

 `exists(Node node, [String file_name]=nil): Bool`

 Returns whether a file or directory exists.
-Optionally the name of a file can be specified as a second argument, in which case the first argument will be assumed to be directory.
+Optionally, the name of a file can be specified as a second argument, in which case the first argument will be assumed to be a directory.
 The function will return whether the file exists in the directory.
 ### exists_unsafe

 `exists_unsafe(String path): Bool`

 Returns whether a file or directory exists.
 The expected path must be from the server root directory (e.g. `/alice/files/example.txt`).
-For most cases it is recommended to use the function [exists()](#exists).
+For most cases, it is recommended to use the function [exists()](#exists).
 ### file_content

 `file_content(Node node): String|nil`